Planning a platform migration

 Once you’re clear on how you’re participating currently, think about what you may want to do in the future.

 What metadata elements are you registering with us right now, and what you may want to register later?
 Are you registering references?
-They’re a key addition for discoverability and will be vital if you want to use the Cited-by service in the future.
-Are you registering full text URLs and license information for text and data mining?
-What about full text URLs for the Similarity Check service?
+They’re a key addition for discoverability and especially recommended if you want to use the Cited-by service in the future.
+Are you registering full-text URLs and license information for text and data mining?
+What about full-text URLs for the Similarity Check service?

 Learn more about all our services.